babs100/PuzzleSolver/README.md

 # PuzzleSolver

-PuzzleSolver is an implementation of the A* algorithm to solve an 8-puzzle (3 by 3) matrix problem.
+PuzzleSolver is an implementation of the A* search algorithm to solve an 8-puzzle on a 3 by 3 matrix board.